hashicorp/terraform-provider-aws/website/docs/r/fsx_file_cache.html.markdown

 ## Import

-FSx File Cache can be imported using the `id`.
+FSx File Cache can be imported using the resource `id`.

 ```
 $ terraform import aws_fsx_file_cache.example fc-8012925589